spotinst/help/src/docs/ocean/tutorials/spot-kubernetes-controller/ocean-controller-two-ts.md

 # Troubleshoot the Ocean Controller Version 2

+This topic is intended to help you troubleshoot your Ocean Controller Version 2.

 ##  "Helm command not found" Log During Installation Via Script

 The script installation of Ocean Controller Version 2.0 is based on Helm.
 Ensure Helm is installed on your machine before starting the installation process.
 You can install Helm by running `install helm—https://helm.sh/docs/intro/install​`.